Victim's Rights and Information

 - Protect Yourself and Get Medical Attention – Find a safe place as soon as possible and seek medical attention immediately.
 Injuries and exposure to disease may not be immediately apparent.
 A medical examination can provide necessary treatment and collect important evidence.
 It is recommended that a physical exam be conducted within 72 hours of the incident.
 Submitting to a physical exam does not mean that a victim is required to press charges.
 This action merely preserves the option to do so.
 Designated College personnel can assist in providing transportation to the hospital.

 - Preserve Evidence - It is important to preserve all physical evidence following an act of sexual violence.
 Physical evidence may be necessary in the event criminal prosecution is pursued.
 If possible, a victim should not to wash, eat, drink, douche, clean, use the bathroom, or change clothes.
 If clothes are changed, all clothes that were worn at the time of the incident should not be cleaned and should be placed into a clean paper bag.

 - Health and Support Services - Various health and support services are available on and off campus for victims of sexual violence.
-For information about such services, including counseling, please contact the Affirmative Action and/or Title IX Coordinator.
+For information about such services, including counseling, please contact the Diversity & Title IX Officer.

 Rape Crisis Center Contact Information - The following is a list of Rape Crisis Centers in Massachusetts.
 As the following contact information may be subject to change, current contact information on rape crisis centers in Massachusetts can be found at the Commonwealth’s Executive Office of Health and Human Services’ Website under “Consumer” information at http://www.mass.gov/eohhs/.